dennisliang01/CSE151A_Group_Proejct/README.md

 Currently, the results are not satisfying compared to our initial polynomial regression model.
 Eventually, we should intensify our hyperparameter tuning considering the remaining parameters such as min_weight_fraction_leaf, max_features, max_leaf_nodes and ccp_alpha=0.0 which we have not specified yet.
 Manually preprocessing our data for the decision tree might also help.
 We could manually introduce thresholds for splitting the data.
 Another than that decision trees in comparison to polynomial regression tend to struggle more with identifying feature interaction consequently we should maybe reduce the number of features used in our model and e.g. use an overall weather score instead of the multiple weather patterns.
 This would also prevent our tree from becoming too large.
+In our edit after the feedback we did adapt the parameter range especially regarding max. depth.
+We managed to get less complex models.
+However, the result is still not a good fit and shows overfitting.